Tag Archives: washington

 Out here in the Pacific Northwest we don’t have very sandy beaches, so you have to entertain yourself by building stuff with driftwood, which we have plenty of.

-We also went on a whale watching cruise, but we didn’t actually see any whales, which kinda sucked.
+We also went on a whale watching cruise, but we didn’t actually see any whales (so it goes).
 Thankfully we can go back in the future and take the cruise again for free.
 But we did see some more of the islands:

 And this random Chinese junk boat: